vahidfarajidev/notes-repo/Exception/4-exception_handling_across_layers.md

 # Exception Handling Across Layers in a C# Web API

-## 1️⃣ Domain Layer
+# 1️⃣ Domain Layer

+**Purpose:**
-**Purpose:** Maintain state and enforce business rules.
+Maintain entity state and enforce business rules.
+Domain entities and aggregates ensure consistency and prevent violations of domain rules.

 **Exceptions:**
 - **DomainException:** Thrown when a domain rule is violated, e.g.:
     - `InsufficientFundsException` → when the account balance is insufficient.
     - `InvalidAmountException` → when a deposit or withdrawal amount is invalid.
+    - `AccountNotFoundException` → when an account does not exist.
-- **Parameter validation exceptions:** Thrown for invalid input parameters, e.g.:
+- **Input validation exceptions:** All input validation uses domain-specific exceptions, not system exceptions.

-  - `ArgumentException`
-  - `ArgumentNullException`
+**Note:**

-**Note:** System-level exceptions (e.g., database or I/O errors) generally do not occur in the Domain layer.
+System-level exceptions (e.g., database or I/O errors) generally do not occur in the Domain layer.
 The Domain focuses on enforcing business rules and validating inputs.

 ---